KyranFang/infoGAN/README.md

-# infoGAN-pytorch
+# infoGAN
-Implementation of infoGAN using PyTorch
+Implementation of infoGAN using PyTorch for EE142 Information Theory @ ShanghaiTech

 ## Results
 **Catagorical variable(K) and continue variable (c1)**<br />